MicrosoftDocs/security/zero-trust/apply-zero-trust-copilots-overview.md

 Implementing the Zero Trust “never trust, always verify” mindset requires changes to cloud infrastructure, deployment strategy, and implementation.

-These articles show you how to apply Zero Trust principles to these Microsoft Copilots:
+These articles show you how to apply Zero Trust principles to:

 - [Microsoft Copilot](zero-trust-microsoft-copilot.md)
 - [Microsoft Copilot for Microsoft 365](zero-trust-microsoft-365-copilot.md)